G-ram/HAWK/text/HAWKFinalReport.md

 A identifier followed by one or more square brackets, each containing an expression, is an expression denoting a subscripted table reference.
 The expressions in square brackets must be a table key of type string or an integer (which will be automatically converted to a string).
 The identifier must reference a table.
 The whole expression is the type of value type of the table nested by the number of indices provided.

 ##### 3.3.2.B Function Calls
 A function call is a postfix expression (function designator) followed by parentheses containing a possibly empty, comma-separated list of expressions which constitute the arguments to the function.
-A declaration for the function must previously exist in scope.
-Recursive functions are permitted.
+A declaration for the function must previously exist in the global scope.
+Recursive functions are permitted whenever no arguments are empty tables.

 The term *argument* refers to an expression passed by a function call, the term *parameter* refers to an input object or its identifier received by the function definition.